sanjeevbhusal/notes/Google Workspace API.md

 - Credentials is a place where you can create, edit and delete credentials to access the APIs for enabled Google Workspace Products.

 - Product Library is a place where you can explore all the available Google Workspace Products in more detail.

+# Google Workspace API Explorer

+Google has a Workspace API Explorer at https://developers.google.com/workspace/explore.
+You can click any API you want and view the details of the API.
+You can see the parameters the API takes and execute the API itself in the browser.

+You also have to perform authentication/authorization directly in the browser itself.